davidjeong/pdf-merger/README.md

 * Progress bar notify of completion.
 * Automatic file opening upon task completion.

-To build the application and run it on your machine, you can either download the [JavaFXApp](https://www.dropbox.com/s/hx67sujlbsirhq0/JavaFXApp.zip?dl=0) or build it using intelliJ.
+To build the application and run it on your machine, you need to install Intellij and import the project.
+In the future standalone packages will be provided.
 ```
 There is a minor problem where chrome automatically blocks the file upon downloading, this is a false positive.